 There they concocted progressive dishes in their little Quonset hut kitchens, such as: Hot and Spicy Gila Monster Stew, Lizard Lick, Grubs Galore, and other desert delicacies.

 This old Winchester rifle set the archaeologists abuzz.
 They studied and studied this thing, in between buffet visits, and playing table games in a nearby casino, and formulated a new theory about the disappearance of the dinosaurs from our planet.

 Few people realize this, but scientific theories are decided by which scientist wins a bet.
 Last year, two scientists placed a bet on the Super Bowl, and the winner’s theory was written up in all the big journals.
 The latest theory was that pizza contains at least two food groups.

 The new hypothesis about dinosaurs is contrary to popularly held beliefs.
 Some scientists have said that a meteorite or asteroid landed on earth causing an Ice Age, or perhaps a New Age, which included Dinosaur Yoga.

 Archaeologists who back the New Age theory posit that dinosaurs experienced Great Harmony and refused to eat each other, and thus, died of starvation.
-Another theory is that dinosaurs disappeared because of religious wars that broke out between carnivores and omnivores.
+Another theory is that dinosaurs became extinct because of religious wars that broke out between carnivores and omnivores.